It's a New Day in Public Health.

-Cryptosporidiosis in humans is caused by infection with a protozoan parasite called Cryptosporidium parvum.
+Cryptosporidiosis in humans is caused by infection with a protozoan parasite Cryptosporidium parvum or Cryptosporidium hominis.

 - CRYPTOSPORIDIOSIS OCCURRENCE IN FLORIDA